History of Addis Ababa: Founding

-By 1910, the city had approximately 70,000 permanent inhabitants and also had between 30,000 and 50,000 temporary inhabitants.
-Addis Ababa became the site of many of Ethiopian innovations.
-Because of the sizeable population of Addis Ababa, a degree of labor specialization not seen elsewhere in the empire was possible.
-The rapid growth of Addis Ababa, especially soon after the Battle of Adwa, was accompanied by the construction of some of Ethiopia's first modern bridges.
+Because of the sizeable population of Addis Ababa, a degree of labor specialization not seen elsewhere in the empire was possible and Addis Ababa became the site of many of Ethiopian innovations.
+The rapid growth of Addis Ababa, especially soon after the Battle of Adwa, was accompanied by the construction of some of Ethiopia's first modern roads, large estates were also granted to various notables who served at the Battle of Adwa such as Tekle Haymanot of Gojjam, Ras Makonnen, Habte Giyorgis Dinagde and Mikael of Wollo.
 Early its founding, foreigners had an interest to complement as metropolitan, by expanding buildings.
 Much of its settlement consisted of hut complex, constructed with mud and straw plastered on wooden frame, and thatched roofs.
 The city further transformed rapidly without planned intention.
-According to Richard Pankhurst (1968), population growth increased as a result of factors related to provisional governments and their troops, the 1892 famine and the Battle of Adwa.
-After the Ethio-Djibouti Railways laid, Addis Ababa expanded its boundary more to southward.
+By 1910, the city had approximately 70,000 permanent inhabitants and also had between 30,000 and 50,000 temporary inhabitants.